FrenaldyH/backend/task_tracker/README.md

 # Task Tracker CLI 📝

 A simple and efficient command-line tool to manage your daily tasks, built with Go and Cobra.
 This project is inspired by the "Task Tracker" project from [roadmap.sh](https://roadmap.sh/projects/task-tracker).
+If you like this project, please consider giving it an upvote on the [solution page](https://roadmap.sh/projects/task-tracker/solutions?u=66979755bf471856f5e80ec4).

 ---